dave-elkan/layered-express/Readme.md

-# Layered Node Example
+# A Layered Node Example

   For more information see the blog post on [edave.net](http://www.edave.net/2011/03/22/a-layered-node-js-architecture-using-express)

 ## License